US accuses Russia of blocking efforts to halt Eastern Ghouta bloodshed

 Deputy US Ambassador to the United Nations Kelley Currie told the UN Security Council on Thursday that the US was ready to vote on a resolution for a ceasefire in the besieged region "right here and right now."

 A draft resolution put forward by Sweden and Kuwait on Wednesday called for a 30-day halt in the fighting to allow for critical aid deliveries and medical evacuations.
+The Security Council will meet again Friday to vote on the temporary ceasefire, according to Kuwait, the current Security Council president.

-But the UN appeared deadlocked over calling for the temporary ceasefire, and it was unclear whether the resolution would be put to a vote.
+"There is no reason to delay.
+Literally the minute this meeting ends, this Council can take the clearest possible step to help: vote for a ceasefire, and vote for humanitarian access," Currie said.
+"What the people of eastern Ghouta need is not complicated."

 "If adopted, this resolution would entail decisive and meaningful action that would make a difference on the ground for the civilian population in Syria.
-UN convoys and evacuation teams are ready to go," Swedish Ambassador Olof Skoog said, adding that he hoped the council could vote on the resolution on Thursday or Friday.
+UN convoys and evacuation teams are ready to go," Swedish Ambassador Olof Skoog said.

 Russian Ambassador Vassily Nebenzia argued against the proposal, questioning if all involved would comply with its terms.